 It’s tempting to put transitional events onto the plates of existing staff.
 But, let’s face it, most departments are already understaffed.
 For example, your internal IT team handles core business processes like onboarding new employees, data security, compliance and day-to-day help desk issues.
 They generally do not have enough capacity to implement and manage the additional challenges presented by large or specialized projects.

-Logically, pharma IT leaders hire a third-party IT partner with the experience and expertise to guide them through transitions.
+Logically, life science IT leaders hire a third-party IT partner with the experience and expertise to guide them through transitions.
 The IT partner must be trusted, cost effective and have the ability to meet stringent deadlines.

 Protocol Networks specializes in helping companies through unique events like an FDA drug approval, facilities expansions and other growth activities.
 As a change agent, Protocol Networks has encountered and facilitated these kinds of situations many times.